TomNisbet/nqsap/docs/_docs/build-06-loader.md

 The current iteration of the Loader adds two 74LS173 4-bit registers to drive the inputs of the register select decoders.
-The output enable of these registers is tied to the Loader's PGM signal and the output enable of the register-select microcode ROM is the inverted PGM signal, ensuring that only one source will be outputting a signal at any time.
+The output enable of these registers is tied to the *LDR-ACTIVE* signal and the output enable of the register-select microcode ROM is the inverted *LDR-ACTIVE* signal, ensuring that only one source will be outputting a signal at any time.
 The Loader uses four Arduino outputs to drive the inputs of the registers (all four wired to both registers) and two Arduino outputs to drive the CLK lines to load a value into one register or the other.
 This allows the Loader to select up to 15 read registers and 15 write registers using only 6 Arduino outputs.

 A third 74LS173 was later added so that the Loader could control additional signals.
 Two of the bits were used for the H register HL and HR lines and two are available for expansion.
 Any bits controlled by this new register must be from ROM 2.
+The addition of the third '173 register required only one more Arduino output to drive its CLK signal.

 When the Loader is active, it disables the OE lines of ROM 3 and ROM 2.
 ROM 3 contains the 4-bit read register select and the 4-bit write register select.
 ROM 2 contains the